-There is little to no openness now to discussing the co-morbidity of conditions that exist with regard to Gender Dysphoria, but that does not negate the reality of mental health issues for this population.
+Presently, there is little to no openness to discussing the co-morbidity of mental health conditions that exist with regard to Gender Dysphoria, but this unwillingness to discuss comorbidities does not negate their existence.

-A serious consideration is the potential link between Autism Spectrum Disorder (ASD) and gender dysphoria that was noted by researchers as early as 1981, when they recognized that 10% of 30 children with a clinical diagnosis of autism had trouble answering a gender identity question (“Are you a little boy or a little girl?”) that fewer than 1% of neuro-typical children of the same age struggle with (Vrangalova, 2017, p.1).
+A serious consideration is the potential link between Autism Spectrum Disorder (ASD) and gender dysphoria that was noted by researchers as early as 1981, when they recognized that 10% of 30 children with a clinical diagnosis of autism had trouble answering a gender identity question (“Are you a little boy or a little girl?”) that fewer than 1% of neuro-typical children of the same age struggled with (Vrangalova, 2017, p.1).